 Personal Enrichment is an alliance of education and community whose purpose is to enhance the personal and professional goals of both individuals and groups.
-The Continuing Education Department surveys community needs and interests and develops and offers customized programs according to the assessed needs for individuals, groups, businesses, organizations, and agencies throughout our region.
+The Continuing Education Department surveys community needs and interests and develops and offers

 Courses are continually evaluated and updated, with the goal of creating positive, fun and rewarding experiences to enrich our community.
 If you have a subject area of interest that is not offered, we can often find an instructor and design a course just for your group.